Moving Cost Calculator for Long Distance Moving

 Minimizing your load will service a couple of purposes.
 One, it will help you organize yourself and get you prepped for your new home.
 The second is it will reduce your moving expenses.
 Remember, long-distance moving costs are based on volume/weight, so the less you have, the less expensive your move will cost you.
 Our moving cost calculator will help you determine what you can afford.

 3. Start packing 3 months in advance

 If you’re self-packing, we recommend you start right away.
 Packing is one of those things that no one likes to do, and waiting for the last minute to start can cause problems down the road.
 Start packing boxes and placing them in a room that you don’t use often.
 You can start with items that you don’t use every day and go from there.
 Starting early will allow you to pack at your leisure and reduce stress come closer to your moving date.
 You can read this article on how to pack for a move.

 4. Find a mover that you feel comfortable with

 We see that many people make the mistake of searching for the cheapest moving company.
 In efforts to save money, some people will go against their gut instinct and sign with a mover they don’t feel comfortable with.
 Moving is not a service where you want to spend your time price shopping.
 If it seems to good to be true, it probably is.

 Spend your time doing research online and find the right mover for your needs.
 You can visit the DOT website where you can learn the history of a moving company.
 Here you will find their license information, years in business and complaint history.
-You can also read this helpful article on moving company costs.

 5. Get a visual or virtual survey